Do's and Don'ts of the Perfect Lobster Roll

 Do Make It Even Easier With Maine Lobster Now

 Lobster rolls are a summertime staple, and you can enjoy them whether you live in Maine or hundreds of miles away.
 Best of all, making delicious lobster rolls does not need to be a complicated process.
 We make it even easier to bring high-quality Maine-style lobster rolls to the table.

-At Maine Lobster Now, we offer easy DIY Lobster Roll Kits, available with 12-pack rolls or six-pack rolls to please the family or a group of friends.
+At Maine Lobster Now, we offer easy DIY Lobster Roll Kits, available six-pack rolls to please the family or a group of friends.
 Our kits include all the ingredients you need to build perfect lobster rolls quickly and easily, from fresh, pre-cooked Maine lobster meat to soft split-top buns.
 We even include kettle chips so you and your guests can enjoy the full experience.
 Taste the reason New Englanders are proud of their lobster rolls, and order a lobster roll kit today!